 William James Rollins, born in Alabama on February 9, 1892 was the grandson of John Rollins who fought with the Civil War’s Alabama Rebels.
 His parents were Elijah and Necie Oats.
-Young William was a young child when the family of five children, three girls and two boys, moved to the Oklahoma Territory to an area that is now Shawnee: the address: 414 North Tucker St. After attending high school William went to St. Louis University Medical School and graduated as a dentist in 1910.
-It was said he didn’t like to pull teeth so returned to the same school to receive a M.D.
-To support himself during this time he worked as a barber.
+Young William was a young child when the family of five children, three girls and two boys moved to the Oklahoma Territory to an area that is now Shawnee: the address: 414 North Tucker St. After attending high school, William went to St. Louis University Medical School and graduated as a dentist in 1910.
+It was said he didn’t like to pull teeth so returned to the same school to receive a M.D. to support himself during this time he worked as a barber.
 While in St. Louis he met and married Ada Marie Russell, an orphan girl from Kentucky who worked in Kresses Department store.
 It is unknown where, or if, he practiced medicine before he came to Arkansas.
-During a visit to Arkansas it is believed that a church group convinced the young Dr. Rollins to set up his practice in Gassville.
-He and Ada moved there in the early 1920s.
+During a visit to Arkansas it is believed that a church group convinced the young Dr. Rollins to set up his practice is Gassville, He and Ada moved there in the early 1920s.
 They had two sons, one died in infancy.

-His first office near the Gassville post office was in a small “shack”, which also served as his home.
+His first office near the Gassville post office was in a small “shack” which also served as his home.
 A year or two later he was able to move to the corner of where his hospital was built later.
 He bought the two properties next to his new office and eventually built a large building, maintaining a clinic at one end and renting the remainder to retail stores.
 His practice included many horseback house calls, as the roads were underdeveloped for other vehicles.
 Later he bought a Model T and finally a Terroplane.
-He was frequently paid in produce (rather than his fee of $2.00) from gardens and in pigs and chickens, even fish and moonshine.
+He was frequently paid in produce (rather than his fee of $2.00) from gardens and in pigs and chicken, even fish or moonshine.
 To preserve his larder he built a smoke house.
-The country at that time was known for outlaws and he was often called in the middle of the night to care for bullet wounds.
+The country at that time was know for outlaws and he was often called in the middle of the night to care for bullet wounds.
 (His grandson said he was paid real money for those.)
-His grandson also tells of a case “where a man had his arm severed by a hay baler and they brought the arm in a bucket of spring water.
-Pop worked on him for several hours.
-The man lived and had limited use of the arm till he died several years later.”*
+His grandson also tells of a case “where a man had his arm severed by a hay baler and they brought the arm in a buck of spring water.
+Pop worded on him for several hours.
+The man lived and had limited use of the arm till he died several years later.”**

 Dr. Rollins was a long time member of the Arkansas Medical Society, and attended the state meetings in Little Rock.
-He was a Mason, member of the Methodist Church and was known as a popular speaker with a dry-wit presentation.
+He was a Mason, member of te Methodist Church and was known as a popular speaker with a dry-wit presentation.
 At home he maintained a big garden and numerous fruit trees.

 Dr. Rollins retired in 1946 when he sold his hospital to Dr. Guenthner.
-He and Ada moved to the little town of Cotter about 7 miles from the hospital.
+He and Ada moved to the little town of Cotter about seven miles from the hospital.
 Patients continued to come see him in his home.
 So he opened an office but seldom charged the people he treated.

 Dr. Guenthner operated the hospital for several years, then sold it to Dr. J.A.
 Van Bebers.
-When he died a short wile later it closed.
+When he died a short while later it closed.
 For a while the building was operated as a nursing home, then for several industries.
 It was donated to the Baxter County Historical and Genealogy Society in 1992 and became a museum until it was heavily damaged by a tornado in 2008.
 Finally it was sold to a private individual.
 The building had been listed on the National Register of Historical Places in 2007.

 *Excerpts from “Baxter County Historical and Genealogical Society – Rollins Hospital”

 **Excerpts from “Doctor W.J.
-Rollins – An Extraordinary Man” written partially by Bill Rollins, Dr. Rollins’ grandson.
+Rollins – An Extraordinary Man” written partially by Bill Rollins, Dr. Rollins grandson.

-A telephone conversation on July 25, 2016 with Bill Rollins, Dr. Rollins’ grandson, added additional information on Dr. Rollins insurance plan and other personal facts.
+A telephone conversation on July 25, 2016 with Bill Rollins, Dr. Rollins’ grandson added additional information on Dr. Rollins insurance plan and other personal facts.